m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Create a new pivot table.
  - For the rows, use `Author`.
- - For the columns, use `"Upon"s per 10000 characters`.
+ - For the columns, use `"Upon"s per 10,000 characters`.
    - Right-click (or two-finger tap) on any of the column headings.
    - Select `Create pivot group rule`.
-   - Under "Interval size", type 2.
+   - Under "Interval size", type `2`.
    - Click `OK`.
- - For the values, use `Essay number` and summarize by COUNT.
+ - For the values, use `Essay number` and summarize by `COUNT`.

 Use the pivot table to analyze the Federalist Papers data.
  - What does the pivot table suggest to you about the authorship of